jonathan-g/jonathangilligan.hugo/content/post/2017-08-24-new-nsf-grant-for-interdisciplinary-research-on-landscape-dynamics-and-population-movement-along-rivers-in-bangladesh.md

 This project will study interactions between natural processes and human activities along Bangladesh's rivers, with a focus on landscape dynamics and population movements.
+I am very excited to get to work on this with a team of amazing and inspiring colleagues.

+## Abstract

 This interdisciplinary research project will examine the relationships among river and coastal processes, landscape dynamics, and human activities and migration in a densely populated river delta.
 It will